Broadway Outreach to Families

 During the 2014-2015 Duke Energy Broadway Lights Series, Family First and Duke Energy families saw NEWSIES, THE ILLUSIONISTS, and ANNIE.
 For the 2015-2016 season, we will host events in conjunction with BEAUTY AND THE BEAST and STOMP.

 Beginning with Blumenthal’s 2010-2011 performance season, the Education Department has provided a unique ticket scholarship account program for Big Brothers Big Sisters (BBBS) of Greater Charlotte.
 This account allows BBBS to acquire tickets to any performance of any Blumenthal-presented show.
 This show selection flexibility enables BBBS to incorporate Blumenthal theater attendance with their own awards programs and as special incentives—accommodating the individual schedules and show preferences of respective “Bigs” (mentors) and “Littles” (mentees).

 BBBS of Greater Charlotte frequently mentions the value of the ticket scholarship account program in relation to their mission and goals and continues to express their appreciation to BPA in numerous ways.
-Michelle Youngs, Blumenthal’s Assistant Director of Education, describes BBBS personnel as “extremely helpful, attentive to details, and supportive in every facet of the program—utilizing every dollar of their account for the past four seasons, just as Blumenthal intended.”
+Michelle Youngs, Blumenthal’s Special Projects Manager, describes BBBS personnel as “extremely helpful, attentive to details, and supportive in every facet of the program—utilizing every dollar of their account for the past four seasons, just as Blumenthal intended.”
 Blumenthal will continue the BBBS scholarship program for the 2015-2016 season.

 Ultimately, the goal of this program is to acquaint at-risk children with the wonder and transformative power of live theater.
 With the help of future donations by individuals and corporations, Blumenthal hopes to expand this service to other community organizations.